city-super/Octree-GS/README.md

 ## Acknowledgement

 We thank all authors from [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) and [Scaffold-GS](https://github.com/city-super/Scaffold-GS) for presenting such an excellent work.
+Also, we thank the author of [Ubuntu-Viewer](https://github.com/YZsZY/OctreeGS-Ubuntu-Viewer) for adapting to linux system.